learnpoint/learnpoint-site/README.md

 ## Screenshots

 * When appropriate, screenshots should have two versions, one for desktop and one for mobile.
 * Screenshots should be cropped and zoomed to make the text in the screenshot readable.
-This is especially important for desktop screenshots.
+This is particularly important when there's no mobile screenshot.

 ## How to: Add a Job Opening Page